 Nogatsaa Pans Lodge

-About 80 km south of the Chobe River lies Nogatsaa Pans Lodge.
-The area is studded with natural clay-bottom pans that provide plentiful water in summer, supplemented by boreholes during winter months.
-Idyllic and peaceful, there are raised hides at four waterholes where you can watch the fascinating inhabitants of this pristine bush go about their daily lives.
+About 80km south of the Chobe River in Botswana lies Nogatsaa Pans Lodge.
+The area is studded with natural clay-bottom pans that provide plentiful water in summer, supplemented by boreholes during the winter months.
+Idyllic and peaceful, there are raised hides at four waterholes for watching the fascinating inhabitants of this pristine bush.

-Nogatsaa Pans Lodge has 12 Luxury Tented Rooms and can sleep a maximum of 28 people.
-There are 10 Twin/Super King luxury tented rooms and two family tented rooms which can sleep four in 2 adjoining rooms with an en-suite bathroom.
+Botswana's Nogatsaa Pans Lodge has 12 luxury tented rooms and can sleep a maximum of 28 people.
+There are 10 twin/super king luxury tented rooms and two family tented rooms which can sleep four in two adjoining rooms with an en-suite bathroom.

-Each tented unit has a generous private viewing deck with luxurious fittings and linen and comfortable armchairs to snuggle up in.
+Each tented unit has a generous private viewing deck with luxurious fittings, luxury linen and comfortable armchairs to snuggle up in.